redhat-cip/software-factory/docs/intro.rst

 SF tests jobs, instances and pipelines configuration is done through a special project called config and is updated through the SF integration pipeline (using code review and zuul gate).

-One should know that SF is entirely developped and produced using SF.
+One should know that SF is entirely developed and produced using SF.

 Ready to use development platform